-Students may use electronic devices during class for note-taking only.
+Students may use electronic devices during class for note-taking only, unless otherwise authorized by the instructor.

 On-line Communication

 Outside of the classroom, instructors will (if necessary) communicate with students using either their official Capilano University email or Moodle; please check both regularly.
 Official communication between Capilano University and students is delivered to students' Capilano University email addresses only.